abcdesktopio/docs/opsdocs/docs/cloudproviders/aws/aws.md

 Start Firefox application

-> For the first run, you may have to wait for the image pulling process
+> The first run may involve waiting for the image pulling process to finish

-Go to the website mylocation.org to check where your pod is running.
+Go to `http://mylocation.org` website to check where your pod is running.
 In my case for the region `north-1`, the desktop is located near `Stockholm` city in `Sweeden`.

 ![abcdesktop for fry with applications](img/abcdesktop-firefox-aws-north-1.png)